All Directed studies, Capstone Units and IMER900 will be offered in all sessions as required by students.

 At the Institute we use a range of assessment tasks, including essays, research papers, online posts, critical reflections, projects and praxis exercises.
 Within a unit of study each set of assessment tasks is designed as an integral part of your learning experience.
 These tasks vary across units and programs.
 All assessment tasks are aligned to the Australian Qualifications Framework level appropriate for graduate awards.

-In this unit, students will draw on current scholarship in Leadership and Theology to develop their skills to reflect on, and critically analyse, the intersections between self-leadership and leadership of others.
-Students will study the inner life of leaders, spirituality of leadership, leadership and difference, and leadership and development of teams.
-The unit provides opportunities for personal reflection and for praxis in their own professional contexts as well as opportunities to strengthen skills in ethical decision-making related to Leadership.
+In this unit, students will draw on current scholarship in the areas of leadership and theology to develop their skills in reflecting on, and critically analysing, the intersections between self-leadership and leadership of others.
+Students will study the inner life of leaders, the self in relationship with God, self, and others, leading in faith-based learning communities, spiritualties of leadership, aspects of leadership formation.
+The unit provides opportunities for personal reflection and for praxis in own professional contexts as well as to strengthen skills in ethical decision-making related to leadership.

 Assumed Knowledge